ironhack-labs/lab-mongoose-movies/README.md

 - Create 2 new routes, one to render page with the form on it, and one to send the data to after the form is filled out.
 - Create a view file to render the form.
 - Make sure the form is making a POST request to the other route you just created.
-- In your post route, create an object with all the info you just received from the form.
-(Remember, `req.body`)
+- In your post route, create an object with all the info you just received from the form (remember, `req.body`).
 - Use this object to create a new movie and save it to the database and redirect back to the page with your list of movies.
 - Make sure to add a link to the form on the movies index page.